 Current: Vancouver area Real Estate Market ranges from a Sellers Market to a Buyers Market with average of 10.8 %SOLD rate.
 See each city for the full details.

-Currently, the Attached Markets carry the day with 75% still increasing in Greater Vancouver (Lower Mainland) still increasing.
+Currently, the Condo Markets set the pace with 67% still increasing in Greater Vancouver (Lower Mainland) still increasing.
 75% of the Townhouse Markets are still increasing (21 out of 28 Markets).
 There is a Notable difference between the top 50% of the attached markets which are stabilizing over the much stronger bottom 50% of the markets which can see multiple offers.
-We are forecasting a continued Seller's Market in the Attached Markets.
-We continue to analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
+We are forecasting a continued Seller's Market in the Condo Markets for the following month.
+We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
 Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.

 Fraser Valley & Chilliwack May 11 2018 ( 2 week update)